In this article, I will be discussing 4 amazing sustainable activewear brands.

 Tentree sells activewear for both women and men (and even kids!), alongside loungewear, hoodies, jackets, and more.
 For their clothing, the company uses eco-friendly materials.
 These materials include TENCEL™, recycled polyester, organic cotton, and hemp.

-Tentree is transparent throughout the whole supply chain and strives to meet the highest standards in regards to their workers.
+Tentree is transparent throughout the whole supply chain and strives to meet the highest standards in regard to its workers.

 If you want to read more about Tentree, or if you want to shop please click here.